NeptuneLogger

 Parameters:

-params (Union[Dict[str, Any], Namespace]) – dict.
+params (Union[dict[str, Any], Namespace]) – dict.
 Python dictionary structure with parameters.

 Return type: